 The problem: Non-Apple devices are not equipped with AirPlay.
 As mentioned above, people with other device types will not be able to share content wirelessly using AirPlay.
 Additionally, AirPlay isn’t ideal if you have a complex or secured network like most schools and businesses.
 AirPlay requires Bonjour and multicast traffic to be allowed on your network.

 AirPlay is also limiting when you have separate networks.
 If you have employees on one network and guests on another, or students and teachers on separate networks, they wont be able to share.
 The sending and receiving devices must be on the same network.
 Additionally, AirPlay doesn't provide advanced customization options that allow you to determine how and what you mirror.
 Other screen mirroring products like Ditto help resolve these issues.

-Google Cast (or Chromecast built-in) is a good option when you just want to mirror your Android phone or Chromebook to your smart TV.
+Google Cast is a good option when you just want to mirror your Android phone or Chromebook to your smart TV.
 However, your smart TV must have Chromecast built-in for this to work.

 If you require security features, look for an alternative to Google Cast.
-The built-in protocol doesn’t offer vital security features for schools and businesses and connections can’t cross VLANS.
+The built-in protocol doesn’t offer vital security features for schools and businesses, and connections cannot cross VLANS.

 Use Smart View if you want to mirror your Samsung mobile device or laptop to a Samsung TV or other Samsung display.
 Do not use Samsung Smart View if you need compatibility with a wider range of devices or if you need a screen mirroring solution that's secure and scalable for heavy usage in places like schools and businesses.

-Miracast is available on some Windows and Android devices.
-Use Miracast when you want to screen mirror an Android or Windows device to a Miracast-enabled TV or other display.
+Miracast is available on certain Windows and Android devices.
+Use Miracast when you want to screen mirror an Android or Windows device to a Miracast-enabled TVs or devices.